-TO THE MEMBERS OF VSTECS BERHAD (Registration No. 199501021835 (351038-H)) (Incorporated in Malaysia)
+TO THE MEMBERS OF VSTECS BERHAD (Registration No. 199501021835 (351038-H))

 Auditors' Responsibilities for the Audit of the Financial Statements cont'd

 As part of an audit in accordance with approved standards on auditing in Malaysia and International Standards on Auditing, we exercise professional judgement and maintain professional scepticism throughout the audit.
 We also: